 Read more: Panasonic GX9 review

 For this latest iteration, Panasonic has maintained the 20.3MP sensor from before, but has removed the optical low-pass filter to help as much detail to end up in images as possible.
-On top of that, the image stabilisation system has also now been upgraded from a four-axis system to a five-axis alternative, and makes use of both sensor- and lens-based stabilisation for the best correction.
+On top of that, the image stabilization system has also now been upgraded from a four-axis system to a five-axis alternative, and makes use of both sensor- and lens-based stabilization for the best correction.

 The touchscreen LCD screen also now gets a slight boost in resolution over the previous model's display, and this also now tilts up and down (rather than around a GX8-style side hinge).
 Also tilting is the new 2.76m-dot electronic viewfinder, which pulls upwards so that you can continue to use it in awkward positions.

-As is now fairly standard on interchangeable-lens Panasonic models, videos can be captured in both 4K and Full HD flavours, while Wi-Fi and Bluetooth let you send all your masterpieces out to the wider world without the hassle of cables.
-You also get Panasonic's Depth from Defocus (DFD) autofocus system, which, as we found in our review of the model, is indeed a speedy performer, even if its tracking capabilities aren't quite flawless.
+As is now fairly standard on interchangeable-lens Panasonic models, videos can be captured in both 4K and Full HD flavors, while Wi-Fi and Bluetooth let you send all your masterpieces out to the wider world without the hassle of cables.
+You also get Panasonic's Depth from Defocus (DFD) autofocus system, which, as we found in our review of the model (opens in new tab), is indeed a speedy performer, even if its tracking capabilities aren't quite flawless.

 Thankfully, we also found image quality to be very good too, with decent dynamic range and fine handling over noise, although if you tend to venture past ISO 3200 with any frequency you may find noise and noise reduction to be an issue.

 The best point and shoot cameras (opens in new tab)

 The best cameras under £200/$200 (opens in new tab)